qusaismael/barik/README.md

 space.show-key = true        # show space number (or character, if you use AeroSpace) window.show-title = true
 window.title.max-length = 50

+# A list of applications that will always be displayed by application name.
+# Other applications will show the window title if there is more than one window.
+window.title.always-display-app-name-for = ["Mail", "Chrome", "Arc"]

+[widgets.default.nowplaying.popup]
+view-variant = "horizontal"

 [widgets.default.battery]
 show-percentage = true